 What to watch out for working with software development companies in Coast Rica

 When you are considering getting outsourced software development for your next project, there are certain things you should watch out for and keep in mind.
-Whether it is Costa Rica you are seeking IT outsourcing from or other countries such as Brazil, Ukraine, Argentina, etc., you should try to follow these practices to get the best project experience.
+Whether it is Costa Rica you are seeking IT outsourcing from, or other countries such as Brazil, Ukraine, Argentina, etc., you should try to follow these practices to get the best project experience.

 - Before you hire the development team, ensure that you verify and test the developers’ profiles thoroughly.
 That would mean going through the developers’ skill sets, asking for reviews of previous work they have done, and testing their capabilities.
 You can be sure you’ve made the right choice when you go for software outsourcing.

 - A key aspect of software development outsourcing is that you work remotely with the developers on the other side.
-Because of this, ensure that you brief the development team members about all the dates and timelines of the project, including completion of phases, timelines for query resolution, and delivery dates.
+Because of this, ensure that you brief the development team members about all the dates and timelines of the project, including the completion of phases, timelines for query resolution, and delivery dates.
 That way, developers are clear on these details and will deliver the project on time.

-- Just like you might be having people on your team who take care of business processes, you should also have a technical person on hand.
+- Just like you might have people on your team who take care of business processes, you should also have a technical person on hand.
 This person can oversee the development work and ensure that the developers deliver a real job, saving you time, effort, and even costs in the long run.

 While these points were important to remember before proceeding with software development outsourcing, there are also a few things you should ensure during and throughout the project.

 - Throughout the development process, it is essential that the technical person mentioned before should be a part of the entire project and should continually check the developer’s work.
 It is not to say that the developers don’t know how to do their job.
-Still, they might have been confused regarding exactly what the project needs and your technical expert will be able to resolve those queries timely and accurately.
-Do not make the mistake of assigning this role to a non-technical person because by doing that, many errors may be overlooked or missed, and you might not know about the same until the last phases of the project, resulting in loss of time and effort.
+Still, they might have been confused regarding exactly what the project needs, and your technical expert will be able to resolve those queries timely and accurately.
+Do not make the mistake of assigning this role to a non-technical person because by doing that, many errors may be overlooked or missed, and you might not know about the same until the last phases of the project, resulting in a loss of time and effort.